ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

         </rekendata>
 ```

-For more information (in dutch) about this dataset you can go to [https://data.gov.be/nl/dataset/7a4c24dc-d3db-460a-b73b-cf748ecb25dc](https://data.gov.be/nl/dataset/7a4c24dc-d3db-460a-b73b-cf748ecb25dc).
+For more information (in Dutch) about this dataset you can go to [https://data.gov.be/nl/dataset/7a4c24dc-d3db-460a-b73b-cf748ecb25dc](https://data.gov.be/nl/dataset/7a4c24dc-d3db-460a-b73b-cf748ecb25dc){:target="_blank" rel="noopener noreferrer"}.
-Over there you can also find the xsd files describing the xml structure.
+Over there you will also find the XSD files describing the XML structure.

 ## Transform to Events
-Since I am using Spring Boot to kickstart the application, you can go to [https://start.spring.io/](https://start.spring.io/) and get started.
+Since I am using Spring Boot to kickstart the application, you can go to [https://start.spring.io/](https://start.spring.io/){:target="_blank" rel="noopener noreferrer"} to get started.
-Some handly baseline dependencies to get started are: Web, Actuator and Devtools.
+Some handy baseline dependencies to get started are: `Web`, `Actuator` and `DevTools`.

-Because the data is provided to us in a single xml file, we will transform it into separate events per sensor.
+Because the data is provided in a single XML file, we will transform it into separate events per sensor.
-This brings it also inline with how true sensory events would arrive within our system if we would not be dealing with a big xml file.
+This brings it also inline with how true sensory events would arrive within our system if we would not be dealing with a big XML file.

-A small Spring Cloud Stream application will be built to read in the xml, transform it to events and push these events in a Kafka topic.
+A small Spring Cloud Stream application will be built to read in the XML, transform it to events and push these events to a Kafka topic.

 You might wonder, why would we use Spring Cloud Stream for this?
 It makes it very easy to read/write messages to Kafka with it.